 Problem #3: Every.
 Single.
 Day.

-Most chicken feeders only have the capacity to hold enough feed for a couple of days (or even a single day) ensuring your daily trip to the coop to fill the feeder, even if you’re late for work, it’s raining cats and dogs, or you’re holed up in bed with the flu.
+Most chicken feeders only have the capacity to hold enough feed for a couple of days (or even a single day) ensuring your daily trip to the coop to fill the feeder, even if you are late for work, it is raining cats and dogs, or you are holed up in bed with the flu.

 The OverEZ feeder has an incredible capacity--50 lbs!
-Yup, you can take that sack of feed and put the entire thing into the feeder at one time.
-That means you’ll only need to refill the feeder every 4-6 weeks for 3-5 chickens, 2-3 weeks for 6-11 chickens, and 1-2 weeks for 12 -15 chickens.
-So go ahead and hit that snooze button!
-You just earned some extra sleeping time.
+You can take that sack of feed and put the entire thing into the feeder at one time.
+That means you will only need to refill the feeder every 4-6 weeks for 3-5 chickens, 2-3 weeks for 6-11 chickens, and 1-2 weeks for 12 -15 chickens.

 Problem #4: The Persistent Shin Bruise